trpc/trpc/www/docs/reactjs/mocking.md

 ### 1. Create your MSW handlers

 To utilize tRPC's typing superpowers, we can create an `mswTrpc` constant which generates a typed set of handlers for MSW, based on the shape of your `AppRouter`.
-This enables us to build handlers specific to our tests rapidly and with typesafety.
+This enables us to build handlers specific to our tests rapidly and with type-safety.

 ```ts title='mockedTRPCProvider.ts'
 import type { AppRouter } from "path/to/your/router";